Smiljko Kostić: Arrest and acquittal (1998–2003)

 Kostić was arrested on 9 February 1998 on suspicion of having embezzled several million dinars.
 It was widely believed that the charges against him were politically motivated.
 Some rumours suggested that the arrest was prompted by a clash with Slobodan Milošević's son Marko and by his own links with business interests close to Montenegrin president Milo Đukanović; another rumour suggested that Kostić was removed from office to facilitate the privatization of DIN.
 Zoran Živković, at the time the mayor of Niš, said, "The arrest of Smiljko Kostić is a purely political act.
 He was unable to do anything without the knowledge of Slobodan Milošević."
 Following Kostić's arrest, pro-government media alleged that he had sold cigarettes in the country's illegal economy.
 In November 1999, a court in Niš convicted him of three charges and sentenced him to a total of six years in prison.
 In November 2000, after the fall of the Milošević regime, he was released pending an appeal.

 The Supreme Court of Serbia acquitted Kostić of the main charges against him in 2003 while upholding the lesser charge of "unscrupulous work in the economy," which carried a two-year sentence.
-As he had already served this time, he was not required to return to prison."Pare u džaku, pravda u budžaku", Glas javnosti, 24 June 2002, accessed 28 December 2021.
+As he had already served this time, he was not required to return to prison.